-How to Make a Christmas Five Senses Book
+Christmas 5 Senses Book

+About 3 or 4 times a year, though, I enjoy making more in-depth books with the kids.
+These books include the children’s arts and crafts, along with printed words.
 This Christmas five senses book is one I’ve used for the majority of my teaching career, in both kindergarten and preschool.
 Every time, the children have such a blast making it and reading it!

+Below are directions for how I made the Christmas five senses book in 2013.
+I tend to change up the art/crafts the kids make for each page, depending on materials we have on hand.
 The words are the same each year though.
 The order of the pages isn’t too important, although I like keeping the “Christmas is love” page at the end.
 It just seems like a nice closing page!

 Five Senses Book Materials